flancia-coop/doc.anagora.org/social-coop-oc.md

 L: Makes sense to put together 2026 budget between now and next meeting.
 Question to TWG to confirm new hosting costs.

+Cal: Will relay to TWG.
+Also: comment from loomio, only option was "looks good", and no way to undo that.

+Cai: Used "sense check" template, wasn't aware it wouldn't have these options.

+L: Do we want to look at budget before sending to Loomio?
+Didn't see any specific responses in Loomio except "clarify goals", and "pay everyone a living wage" (which we could respond to).

+Cai: Think OC should pass it at this point, post what we passed.

+L: Agree.

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar
 RSVPs.
 (We know that Melissa, Luke, Flancian will not be here today.)